ckeditor/ckeditor5/README.md

 ### Note for use in the Adapt Builder:
 To build the ckeditor and bring it into the libraries for use in the Adapt builder, open a terminal, cd into packages/ckeditor5-build-classic/build and run `yarn run build`.
-Then check the output of the build within the build directory and copy the `ckeditor.js` file into the libraries directory in the Adapt builder.
+You can see how this looks by opening `packages/ckeditor5-build-classic/sample/index.html` in the browser.
+Then use the build within the build directory and copy the `ckeditor.js` file into the libraries directory in the Adapt builder.

 ### Reporting issues and feature requests